 After dinner, Sarie sat down to write the conductor for more details about the performance.
 She wanted to say, “My parents think this is a fantastic opportunity,” in Italian.
 (We do?
-Well, we think at least an adult will make sure there’s a way to get to the concert.)
+Sure, why not!)

-“I don’t think this is right,” I said.
+“I think there’s something wrong with the grammar here,” I said.
 “For family members, you don’t use an article with the possessive.

 “It’s right.
 I just know,” insisted Sarie.
-She also used to argue that Handel messed up when composing Judas Maccabaeus.
-And that “disappointed” had five syllables.
-So I started typing search terms into Google to settle the matter.
+I started typing search terms into Google to settle the matter.